EizEddin/moodle-block_login_userinfo/README.md

 Requirements
 ============
-This plugin requires Moodle 2.4+
+This plugin requires Moodle 2.5+

 Changes
 =======
+2013-07-30 - Transfer Github repository from github.com/abias/... to github.com/moodleuulm/...; Please update your Git paths if necessary
-2013-04-23 - Add required capability for placing block on MyMoodle page 2013-03-25 - Small code change because of change in Moodle core which is the basis for this plugin 2013-03-18 - Fix php strict standards bug, Code cleanup according to moodle codechecker
+2013-07-30 - Check compatibility for Moodle 2.5, no functionality change 2013-04-23 - Add required capability for placing block on MyMoodle page 2013-03-25 - Small code change because of change in Moodle core which is the basis for this plugin 2013-03-18 - Fix php strict standards bug, Code cleanup according to moodle codechecker